-- Information about bathing preferences is gathered. - Multiple bathing options exist. - Residents have input in who assists them with their preferred method of keeping clean. - Residents choose when and where they bathe. - Bathing practices accommodate daily preferences. - Bathing practices provide privacy and dignity.
+- Information about bathing preferences is gathered. - Multiple bathing options exist. - Residents have input in who assists them with their preferred method of keeping clean. - Residents choose when and where they bathe. - Bathing practices accommodate daily preferences.

 Gathering bathing preferences

 The intent of this outcome is to gather information about an individual's bathing preferences and routines before they move in and as you begin to know them more.
 This is best done by developing an interview tool to gather information used to communicate to the care team.